edintomato2/Beret/README.md

 3. Load a `.fezlvl.json` file from the File menu! (`.fezlvl.json`s are usually found in the levels directory)
 4. Alternatively, you can make a new level from scratch by pressing the "New Level" button instead.
 This will ask you to load a specific trileset for your level!

-> [!WARNING]
-> Trilesets with more than 256 triles ("Untitled", "Random") currently don't load correctly!

 Level testing
 ---
 Thanks to HAT v1.1.0, levels don't have to be recompiled into a `.pak` file!